 Registration through Mail

-Post the GRE application form to the address given on the form to register for the exam through mail.
+Post the application form to the address given on the form to register for the exam through mail.

 Registration through Fax

 Fax the 'International Test Scheduling Form' that can be downloaded from the ETS website to the relevant Regional Registration Center.
-In order to know about the step-by-step procedure that must be followed for each GRE exam registration method, you can refer to the ETS websites:
+In order to know about the step-by-step procedure that must be followed for each exam registration method, you can refer to the ETS websites:

 You can take any format of the test only once in every two months.
 However, you are permitted to take the computer-based test for 5 times or less in a year, and the paper-based test as many number of times it is offered by the ETS.
-The information provided in this article might be sufficient for you to plan for the GRE test registration.
+The information provided in this article might be sufficient for you to plan for the test registration.
 Once you have decided the registration method, try to register for the test as early as possible to get the desired test location and test date.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 - Academic purposes

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page